sariina/appa-sariicon/README.md

 #Usage

 There are two kinds of CSS files in this repo:
-- appa-sariicons-embeded : Which has Appa Sariicons embedded in the CSS in base64
+- appa-sariicons-embeded : Which has Appa Sariicons embedded inside the CSS in base64
 - appa-sariicons.min/appa-sariicons : The normal kinf of including webfonts with eot,svg,ttf and woff files

 use it inside the **i** tag and write "sar sar-ICON_NAME", like: